Two-phase stretching of molecular chains: Results Discussion

-where $\epsilon_0\ge 0$ is interaction energy, $r_0=2h_x=1.633$ is equilibrium length, $d=0.5$ is a diameter of the inner hard core.
-For the sake of simplicity equilibrium length $r_0$ was supposed to correspond to the equilibrium value of the angle $\theta_0$, although it may be not the case.
-The potential $W(r)$ has a form which is typical for non-valent interactions, it may be used for description of hydrogen bonds and van der Waals interactions.

-A similar model has been used in the papers \cite{Zolotaryuk96,Manevitch97,Savin_UFN99,Savin99} for analysis of the longitudinal soliton waves motion.
-It should be mentioned that many polymer macromolecules have 2D zigzag form.
-For example, in the three-dimensional space a polyethylene (PE) molecule has a stable plane conformation of {\it trans-zigzag}.
-The 2D zigzag form is also usual for hydrogen bond chains $\cdots$X--H$\cdots$X--H$\cdots$X--H$\cdots$ of halides, where X=F, Cl, Br, I.
+We begin by exemplifying the proposed mechanism of non-homogeneous two-phase stretching on a 2D zigzag chain, Fig.~\ref{fig2}.
+While arguably among the simplest polymer geometries, it is often found in real polymers: for example, polyethylene (PE) molecule has a stable plane conformation of {\it trans-zigzag}.
+The 2D zigzag form is also common in hydrogen-bonded chains $\cdots$X--H$\cdots$X--H$\cdots$X--H$\cdots$ of halides, where X=F, Cl, Br, I.

-Let's consider zigzag deformation during its homogeneous stretching.
-If we denote the extension of the zigzag $x$-step by $\Delta x>0$, then for finding stretched zigzag form one has to solve the minimization problem over $\rho$

-with fixed value of $x$-step $h_x+\Delta x$ [a distance between second neighbors is $r=2(h_x+\Delta x)$, value of the angle $\theta$ is defined by bond length $\rho$].
-Solving the problem (\ref{f5}) yields the dependence of zigzag energy (per 1 site) from the relative x-step extension $\Delta x$.